Raziel7893/WindowsGSM.Hytale/README.md

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

+### If You used v1 of this plugin(so any version before the 2026.01.18: i changed the java parameter location to use Server GSLT and using Server Start Param to actually use for Hytale itself. just makes more sense this way

 ### Notes, kinda experimental
 - Both the Downloader and the game will need a manual authentification on the first start.
   - The Downloader should print the authCode in the install-Log, authorize it with the link printed There!